DerGuru/The-Resonant/Chapters/P2-12 - The Contact.md

 He didn’t touch the mug.
 He glanced at the stain.
 Slightly egged.
 The gap at eleven o’clock was a little proud; the table’s grain ran east-west; the desk was old enough to have opinions.
 The person at the desk watched and did not interrupt.

-Jason lifted his own cup from the tray by his elbow—paper, lukewarm—and let a ring decide itself onto the kraft paper beside the old stain.
+Jason lifted his own cup from the tray by his elbow - paper, lukewarm - and let a ring decide itself onto the kraft paper beside the old stain.
 It landed wrong, as rings do: wider at one side, skated by a fraction toward the table edge.

 **Quality over force,** he thought.